solarmon/WHDLoad-Game-Launcher/README.md

 * Detects multiple WHDLoad game slave files
    * WHDLoad game slave file selected based the volume name of DH1:
    * WHDLoad game slave file selection via a selection dialogue.
+   * Joystick is used to control the mouse for selection.
 * Single WHDLoad game slave file just gets launched normally.
 * When no WHDLoad game slave file detected
    * A game launcher is launched.
      - GAMES: is assigned to DH1: (if not already assigned).
      - The game launcher can be configured to point to DH1: or GAMES: as the games repository.
-* WHDload options from Tool Types support if a previously generated .tooltypes file is present.
+* WHDload options from Tool Types support if a separately generated .tooltypes file is present.

-# Requirements
+# Requirements and Setup

 * Kickstarts - you need to put your kickstarts (including rom.key for kickstarts provided by Cloanto Amiga Forever) in the Dev/Kickstarts directory
   - To edit/manage the HDF file on Windows you can use ADF Opus (http://adfopus.sourceforge.net/)